JackSzwergold/Writing/star_wars_toy_diary/index.md

 #### Power Droid (Youth World)

 One of the last figures I bought from the first *Star Wars* line.
 The Power Droid was cool, but goofy.
 I think I paid like $1.59 for that figure.
-The cardback was beat to hell, but hey… A bargain is a bargain.
+The card-back was beat to hell, but hey… A bargain is a bargain.

 #### Boba Fett (Mail Away Offer)